Vein and Redness Removal in Scottsdale, AZ 85260

 KTP vs Pulsed Dye Laser: Research shows comparable efficacy, but KTP patients report lower pain and less discomfort [3].
 The practical difference is bruising: pulsed dye laser frequently causes purpura lasting 5–10 days, while KTP rarely does.
 For patients who are sensitive to downtime, we typically recommend KTP.

 KTP vs Sclerotherapy: Sclerotherapy injects a solution directly into larger veins — the standard for leg veins over 1mm and varicose veins.
 KTP laser is better for fine facial vessels and superficial spider veins.
-Neither endovenous laser ablation nor vascular surgery is appropriate for the cosmetic vessels we treat here.
-If your symptoms point toward deeper vein problems, we will refer you to the right specialist.
+Neither endovenous laser ablation, endovenous ablation, radiofrequency ablation, nor vascular surgery or ambulatory phlebectomy is appropriate for the cosmetic vessels we treat here.
+If your symptoms point toward deeper vein problems — leg swelling, restless legs, cramping, or aching — we will refer you to the right specialist.

 Learn more →